- Local groups

-The credential maintenance program was field-tested by a freelance editor who was an EAC member, an in-house editor who was an EAC member, and an editor who was not an EAC member.
+The credential maintenance program was field-tested by a freelance editor who was an Editors Canada member, an in-house editor who was an Editors Canada member, and an editor who was not an Editors Canada member.

 All three were able to earn 100 points in less than the five years required, largely by engaging in activities they already pursued.
 Accumulating points required no special effort.

 Why do I have to earn points in at least three different categories to maintain my credential(s)?

 We believe an editor needs well-rounded skills, and that a broad range of experience goes into making a good editor.

 If only one category were required, it would be possible for an editor to retain a credential by doing the same editorial task for years, for example, without ever taking a course or reading an article about changes in language usage.

 Or someone could attend many seminars, but never actually work as an editor.

 Just as you need broad experience to pass a certification test, you must continually improve and broaden your skills to remain a master of your craft.

 I don't live near a city.
 How can I maintain my credential(s) if I can't attend seminars?

 A wide variety of activities that qualify for certification maintenance can be done remotely, including online courses, listening to editing-related podcasts, reading and writing about editing, mentoring other editors and so on.